 Enter your hacked account’s username or e-mail address here…

-Once there, tap TikTok Support if you can’t access your account, then submit a ticket for email support.
+Once there, select TikTok Support if you cannot access your account, then submit a ticket to request email support.

 Next, you’ll see a form to complete regarding your account.
 And here’s a screenshot…

-Put simply, here are the questions and explanations you’ll need to complete TikTok’s email support form.
+Here are the questions and explanations you need to complete the email support form:

 - Topic: General inquiry